-- Extensive Networking Opportunities: Through online connections with our expert faculty, students gain access to the vast resources for health care and quality from the heart of policy in Washington, D.C.
+- Extensive Networking Opportunities: Through online connections with our expert faculty, students gain access to the vast resources for health care and quality from the heart of policymaking in Washington, D.C.

 - Practitioner Faculty: Learn from a faculty of industry practitioners and executive officials from across the health care field.

-- Learning Environment of Excellence: Complete your two-year degree while learning the latest educational methods and technology to cultivate in scholarship, quality improvement, patient safety leadership and organizational change.
+- Learning Environment of Excellence: Complete your two-year degree while learning the latest educational methods and technology to prosper in scholarship, quality improvement, patient safety leadership, and organizational change.